uw-it-edm/edm-zuul-proxy/README.md

 A PAT is required to access github packages from your local machine.
 - Create your (classic) PAT, if not done so already.
 See [managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for details.
 - Authorize your PAT.
 See [authorizing personal access token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for details.
-- Store your PAT in the env variable TOKEN
+- Store your PAT in the env variable GITHUB_PAT

 ## Step local DynamoDB
 - Use docker to boot a fake dynamodb